syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Grouping.md

 ![](Grouping_images/Grouping_img3.png)

 ## Grouping based on more than one property in the data object
-Group the items by binding multiple properties to the property name of `GroupDescriptor` by using `KeySelector` in which the group header items can be created with multiple data model object effectively.
+Group the items by binding multiple properties to the property name of `GroupDescriptor` using `KeySelector` in which the group header items can be created with multiple data model object effectively.

 {% tabs %}
 {% highlight c# %}